 Morris tells her, “He deserves it mother he’s a very fine doctor.”

 I could continue with the hilarious dialogue that satirically pins down beautifully the essence of the mother/son relationship between New York Jews.
-Heckart does a splendid job of capturing the needling ‘pick pick pick’ nature, in the guise of love, protectiveness and worry, pride and disappointment all rolled into a swift set of words and not so subtle hand gestures…
+Heckart does a splendid job of capturing the needling ‘pick pick pick’ nature, in the guise of love, protectiveness, worry, pride, and disappointment all rolled into a swift set of words and not-so-subtle hand gestures…

 Lieutenant Dawson (David Doyle) calls Morris and asks how his mother is and tells him that he’s on the Mulloy homicide.
 Morris starts to leave… putting his gun on his belt.

 “Look at you with that thing… a Jewish cop.
 When everybody knows if you’re not Irish, you’re a nobody if you’re a cop.”

 His mother starts flailing her hands at him while he’s trying to tie his tie.
 She needles him about not getting a diploma from a city university not to mention giving her grandchildren, his brother Franklin has three grand children already… pick pick pick.